Sainouroidea: History

-Helkesida is a group initially named Sainouroidea.
-It was discovered in 2009 as a highly divergent clade within Cercozoa through phylogenetic analyses that used the sequencing of 18S ribosomal RNA from Cholamonas cytrodiopsidis, Sainouron acronematica and Helkesimastix marina.
+Sainouroidea was discovered in 2009 as a highly divergent clade within Cercozoa through phylogenetic analyses that used the sequencing of 18S ribosomal RNA from Cholamonas cytrodiopsidis, Sainouron acronematica and Helkesimastix marina.
 It is a molecularly diverse clade that branches within a group of ancestrally amoeboid bi-flagellates that usually lack an outer cell coat, known as Monadofilosa.
 A 2016 study revealed a previously unknown wide diversity of Sainouroidea in fecal environments.
 Previous environmental samplings excluded sequences from Sainouroidea due to their highly divergent 18S rDNA sequences.
-A 2018 study described several new genera and species.

-The initial name for this group, Sainouroidea, had the -oidea suffix for superfamilies, but it was not assigned to any existing classes or orders due to the uncertainty of its phylogenetic position.
-In a 2018 revision, the class Helkesea and order Helkesida were created as a substitute for this name.
-Sainouroidea was then modified to only include one of the three helkesid families, Sainouridae.
+The initial name for this group, Sainouroidea, had the -oidea suffix for superfamilies, it was not assigned to any existing orders due to the uncertainty of its phylogenetic position.
+In a 2018 revision, the order Helkesida were created as a substitute for this name, now also including the family Guttulinopsidae.
+It was placed in a new class Helkesea, which also included the order Ventricleftida.
+Superfamily Sainouroidea was modified to only include one of the three helkesid families, Sainouridae.
 A second superfamily, Helkesimastigoidea, was created to host the remaining two families, Helkesimastigidae and Guttulinopsidae.

+Later, in another 2018 revision, order Ventricleftida was transferred to a new subclass named Ventricleftia in class Thecofilosea instead, class Helkesea remained monotypic.
+A 2018 study described several new genera and species, and used the name Sainouroidea for all three families and new genera.
+New genera described in that study were later assigned to the families Sainouridae and Guttulinopsidae in 2019 by Adl et al. The name Sainouroidea remains the mostly used name for this whole clade.
+Helkesimastigoidea is monophyletic.

 Classification

-Currently, Helkesida contains 24 species distributed in 9 genera, 3 families and 2 superfamilies.
+Currently, Sainouroidea contains 9 genera and 3 families.
 Additionally, many OTUs found through environmental sequencing may represent undescribed clades.